-This Application will be notified as a Sanitary and Phytosanitary (SPS) measure in accordance with the WTO SPS agreement because the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
+FSANZ made a Sanitary and Phytosanitary notification to the WTO for this Application in accordance with the WTO SPS agreement because the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
+No WTO member made a submission on this Application.

-8.1.1 Codex MRLs
+9.1.1 Codex MRLs